1971 Ford Custom 500

 A killer fast vehicle.
 As purchased, it had a 4 speed M-20 trans, and a 455 Olds engine that put out 320 or 340 HP at the wheels.
 I decided I needed more, and switched the cam and intake manifold.
 Now I have over 400 HP at the rear wheel (limit of dyno) at 4800 RPM.
 Now I needed more traction.
 I decided to get a Torsen diff.
 Problem is they didn't go in the GM 12 bolt that I had.
 I had a Ford 9" fabricated for my car by Currie Brothers.
 Quite an improvement.
 Needed better braking, so I got 16*9 Gotti 3 piece modular wheels and 4 wheel disk brakes (4 piston all around eventually).
 Got a Doug Nash 5 speed trans, and a McLeod street-twin clutch and could go 140 MPH with 2 cylinders misfiring.
 Got Herb Adams VSE anti-roll bars (1 5/16 or so in the front, and 1 1/2 in the back).
 Got new springs and shocks.
 I could drive Willow Springs International Raceway in 4th gear in 2 minutes, 4 seconds (a 9 turn track).
 Lotsa improvements courtesy of Jim Robinson (several time Winston West NASCAR champion) before he had an argument with a wall at Phoenix International Raceway (bumped from the rear while in 1st place).

 I got some nice seats and 6 point belts in the front.
 Added 6 gauges, a new steering wheel, and a nice stereo.
 A power steering rack from LEE.
-Lota other goodies.
+Lotsa other goodies.
 A free-lance socialist (thief) decided to liberate it from its cruel oppressor (me).
 RIP.

 197?
 Ford Station Wagon